Isabel Esaín-García

 Isabel Esaín García (born 16 March 1998 in Zaragoza) is a Spanish Biochemist, a PhD in Chemical Sciences and a cancer researcher, as well as a violagambist.

 Academic background

 She studied at the IES Ítaca in Zaragoza and then moved to London, where she studied biochemistry at Imperial College and music at the Royal College of Music.
-Later he completed his PhD at the University of Cambridge, where he read his PhD thesis on genome and epigenomic engineering applied to DNA.
+Later she completed her PhD at the University of Cambridge, with a PhD thesis on genome and epigenomic engineering applied to DNA.

 Research

 She developed her research career during her doctorate with professors Shankar Balasubramanian and David Tannahill, focusing on the structure of DNA and in particular on gene regulation.
 Following this, she developed an innovative method to control oncogenes, which, when mutated, trigger the formation of tumors.
 This technique allows genes to be "turned on" or "turned off" with great precision, thus opening up a new range of possibilities for the treatment of cancer and other genetic diseases.
 The discovery of this mechanism earned her the 2024 award for the best doctoral thesis, an award given annually by Cancer Research UK (CRUK), a Cambridge institute dedicated to Cancer Research in the United Kingdom.